 Every student is assigned to one of five Houses and will participate in a large number of whole school activities and events.
 Their participation earns them points which count towards the House Competition that runs throughout the year.
 Our House system aims to build relationships, foster a sense of pride and encourage students to give back to school life.
 This approach contributes to a stronger school community where all students and staff feel they actively belong.

 A Sense of Place

-Halviggan, once a village of some 57 houses, was demolished to make way for Halviggan Pit (now part of the modern Blackpool Pit complex).
+Halviggan, once a village of some 57 houses, was demolished to make way for Halviggan Pit (now part of the Blackpool Pit Complex).
 During the Second World War many Americans were stationed around Halviggan and their engineers were responsible for turning what had previously been a cart track to Goonamarth into a properly surfaced road.

 Meledor, once a thriving village complete with a school which opened in 1896 with 97 pupils, was lost to china clay development at Melbur.
 One building still remaining is Meledor Farmhouse.
 This Grade II listed building, thought to have been completed in 1510, was once part of a large manor house.
-The farmhouse is owned by clay pits operators Imerys and is now located on an island within very active clay workings.
+The farmhouse is owned by clay pits operator Imerys and is now located on an island within very active clay workings.

 Retew was a community of 24 houses and a factory between St Stephen and St Dennis.
 It disappeared to make way for the expansion of a china clay quarry in the early 1960’s.
 The land belonged to English China Clays and all the residents lived in company houses.
 Once the company expanded to extract the clay underneath the homes, the residents were obliged to leave and the village was demolished.